GenderDysphoria/GenderDysphoria.fyi/public/en/treatment.md

   - Orchiectomy (removal of the testicles)
   - Scrotectomy (removal of scrotal tissue, following orchiectomy)
+  - Vasectomy (removal of the sperm ducts, which is done during orchiectomy but can also be done before on its own)
   - Vaginoplasty (creation of a vaginal cavity)
   - Vulvoplasty (creation of a vulva, with or without depth).